Rozuo/Projects/README.md

 # Projects
 This is all the majority of my work done outside and some within my education at MacEwan University.
-In AFinal I do not own any of the art/sound assets.
-All code was implemented by myself in 2 weeks.

 # Capstone
 *Daemon Killer:*